saltstack-formulas/lxd-formula/README.rst

 Requirements
 ============

+- There are currently only LXD packages for Ubuntu GNU/Linux so for the daemon you need Ubuntu.
 - This has been tested with Saltstack `2016.3.1`, we don't know if it works with other versions.
 - pcdummy's version of `PyLXD`_.